Andrew Lansley: Early life

 Born in Hornchurch, Essex, Lansley was educated at Brentwood School and the University of Exeter, gaining a BA in politics.
 In 1977 while at Exeter University, Lansley was elected President of the Guild of Students (Student Union), as a Tory Reform Group candidate.

-His father Thomas worked in a pathology laboratory, and became co-founder of the Council for Professions Supplementary to Medicine and President of the Institute of Medical Laboratory Scientists.
+His father Thomas Stewart Lansley (December 4, 1920 - November 12, 2010) attended Tottenham County School.
+After the war his father attended a school reunion, which was important, as at that reunion he met Irene, the mother of Andrew Lansley, and were married in 1947.
+They had three sons.
+Thomas Lansley was at East Ham Memorial Hospital from 1955 to 1983.
+His father worked in a pathology laboratory, and became co-founder of the Council for Professions Supplementary to Medicine and President of the Institute of Medical Laboratory Scientists.

+His father was awarded the OBE in the 1975 Birthday Honours.
+His father worked with the Bible Society.
+His mother died in 2014 in Hertfordshire.

 Before entering politics, Lansley had "a promising career in the civil service".
 Lansley worked for Norman Tebbit for three years as his private secretary at the Department of Trade and Industry.
 This encompassed the period of the IRA's 1984 Brighton hotel bombing at the Conservative Party Conference in which Tebbit was seriously injured.
 Lansley and others have been praised by Tebbit for their support at that time.

 Lansley went on to become more fully involved in politics.
 A member of the Social Democratic Party who joined the Conservatives after the SDP dissolved in 1988, he was appointed in 1990 to run the Conservative Research Department.
 He ran the Conservative campaign for the 1992 general election, which he describes as one of "his proudest career achievements" He suffered a minor stroke in 1992, initially misdiagnosed as an ear infection, but made a full recovery save for permanently losing his sense of "fine balance".

 He was appointed a Commander of the Order of the British Empire (CBE) for political service in the 1996 New Year Honours.

 Member of parliament

 Lansley sought to enter parliament and was selected for the South Cambridgeshire seat where he was subsequently elected as an MP in 1997.
 He immediately joined the House of Commons health select committee.

 At the 2001 election, he again took on a strategy role as a vice-chairman of the Conservative Party.
-As part of his duties, shadow ministers had to clear the timing of their announcements with Lansley.
-The 2001 election was not a success for the Conservative Party, and its leader William Hague resigned shortly afterward.
+The 2001 election was not a success for the Conservative Party, and its leader William Hague subsequently resigned.
 Iain Duncan Smith, the new leader, offered Lansley a position following election but he turned this down and, until Michael Howard became Leader, Lansley was a backbencher.

 Lansley was appointed a Privy Counsellor upon becoming health secretary on 13 May 2010.